 At the head of the Anglican Communion is the Archbishop of Canterbury, Justin Welby.

 The vibrancy of the Anglican Communion reflects the lives of its congregants and their commitment to God’s mission in the world.
+Click the boxes below for additional information.

 This page is available in: Español